manofgod747/Philosophy/README.md

 ## Mind

+Mind is eternal

-Mind has a Soul
+Mind has Soul

-The Soul is feminine
+The Soul is the Feminine

 A split mind can lose his Soul